TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/BugfixingAZ/Index.rst

    Once your push to Gerrit_ goes through, you will receive a URL for your new change.
 If you are on `Slack <https://typo3.slack.com>`__ you can now advertise your new change in the **#typo3-cms-coredev** channel.
-You can get a preformatted line to post in the channel by clicking the copy button of your change in Gerrit_.
+You can get a preformatted line of your change to post in the channel by clicking the copy button next to the title in Gerrit_:

    .. image:: /Images/External/Forge/copy-slack-link.png
       :class: with-shadow